HoujieWang/Rtropical/cran-comments.md

     Status: Forbidden
     Message: 403
 ```
-It has been checked that this doi is valid.
+It has been checked that this doi is valid and there is no note regarding this in local OS X check results.

 # Downstream dependencies
 There are currently no downstream dependencies for this package.